ffredrikh/oldschool-projects/README.md

 # oldschool projects

-Stuff I did at uni.
+Some stuff I did at uni.

 - android drawing app (java)	- App for leisure drawing on a android device.